Eyesore123/blog-app/README.md

 4. Toggle button in navbar loads correct language
 5. Advanced features for admin (image size adjustments? etc.)
 6. Email subscription options in admin panel + an improved template for blog post email
-7. Still need to work on user account deletion logic -> will the comments be deleted too?
-Can the user decide to delete comments or opt out of deleting them when they delete their account?

 ![blog3](https://github.com/user-attachments/assets/9b47ad5c-13f9-4858-9291-1eb1d2397d96)